-Covid-19 Update: Please do your best to limit your travels around Pennsylvania during this time.
+Please do your best to limit your travels around PA during this time.
 If you decide to travel, please check the status of the places you are going.
-Many places around the state are temporarily closed, and we will not be updating individual articles to note these changes.
-Stay safe!
+Some places around the state are temporarily closed or have changed their hours.
+We will not be updating individual articles to note these changes.
+Stay safe and wear a mask!

 There’s no question that Eastern State Penitentiary is the creepiest place in Philadelphia.
 While there are other creepy spots (most notably the Mütter Museum and Fort Mifflin), nowhere comes close to the creepiness of this former prison.